Magyar Kupa (men's water polo)

 The Hungarian Cup (Magyar Kupa) is the Hungarian cup competition for water polo.
 It has been incepted by the Hungarian Water Polo Federation, the Magyar Vízilabda Szövetség in 1923, nineteen years after the commencement of the Hungarian League, the Országos Bajnokság.

-Most successful participant in the Magya Kupa has been the Újpest with 19 wins, followed by the local rivals from Ferencváros with 17 cups.
-The current holders are Szolnok.
+Most successful participant in the Magya Kupa has been the Ferencváros with 23 titles, followed by the local rivals from Újpest with 19 cups.
+The current holders are Ferencváros.

 Winners

 In 1923 the final was played only in the following year.
 In 1939 the Magyar AC, before the final came back, many of its players were disqualified or injured or busy at work.
 In 1996 they played two series (in March and December).